Making Sense of the Federal Reserve

 The FOMC Conducts Monetary Policy

-The Federal Open Market Committee (FOMC) schedules eight meetings a year.
-Typically, the Committee meets in the Board Room at the Eccles Building in Washington, D.C., but when necessary members will meet by a teleconference.
-The regularly scheduled two-day meetings conclude with a vote on the stance of monetary policy–including a decision about whether the FOMC will adjust the target range for the federal funds rate.
+The Federal Open Market Committee (FOMC) conducts national monetary policy in the United States.
+Regularly scheduled FOMC meetings conclude with a vote on the stance of monetary policy—including a decision about whether the FOMC will adjust the target range for the federal funds rate.

 The federal funds rate is the Fed’s policy rate, which means it is the rate the Fed chooses to target to achieve its policy goals–the dual mandate.
 The FOMC sets the target range for the federal funds rate with the upper and lower limits on the range, which have been consistently 0.25 percentage points apart.

 So, monetary policy is really a two-part process.